berto/berto.com/docs/2022-10-30-negative-feedback.md

 I have 3 guiding principles to parsing through feedback:

 1. Accept it.
 I generally take it quite to heart, but 99.99% of negative feedback isn't ill-intent.
 The most negative comments result from deep frustration in my experience.
 Thanking feedback is important to acknowledge the other side, and is a way to extract more info.
 2. Own it.
-Most feedback comes from consequences of decisions with trade-offs.
+Most feedback comes from the consequences of decisions that have to be made.
 Negative feedback means that something that is important to a user or colleague got left out.
-In the best case scenario, I recognize that there and trade-offs and that I am comfortable with their consequences.
-In other situations, I assume that we actually have failed, and need to get an important fix going.
+In the best case scenario, I recognize that there are trade-offs and that I am comfortable with their consequences.
+In other situations, I assume that we actually have failed, and I work on a plan to get a fix to that important topic.
-3. Move forward.
-Act or don't act on it, it's important that the situation is closed and that everyone involved understands the final state.
-Will you fix something?
-No?
+3. Close it.
+Is important that the situation is closed and that everyone involved understands the final state.
+Will you fix something or maybe not?
 Why?.
-Close it!
+In my experience, being a passive inbox of feedback and not closing the loop amplifies it.

-Ideally you will receive far more positive feedback than negative, and that helps along the way!
+You will also get positive feedback, and that helps along the way!

 - User: "Rows is an objectively well-designed software, I'm pretty certain if a user is thrown into it right away they will appreciate the quality and value prop.
 They will appreciate how much better it is than Sheets/Excel."
 (2022-08-01)
 - Team: "I really loved everyone.
 My job at the Apps team (...) it was amazing.
 Everyone on that team was very motivated."
 (2022-08-25).
 - Team: "People - amazing people, low ego.
 Having so much space to decide technologies, way to go - a lot of trust in Engineering."
 (2019-12-19).

-Over time, you can also paint a pretty accurate picture of what organic system you have.
+Over time, if you do a retrospective, you can also get a pretty accurate picture of what organic system you have on your hands.

 - at Rows the whole of user feedback can be summarized as "I think this is amazing, but YOU MUST improve X".
 X has varied a lot in the past, and nowadays (Q4 2022) its just a couple of items.
-- team wise, if we mash the feedback I think we get "Our vision for a next-gen Spreadsheet is very ambitious, and that has created stress between our values of Focus (speed) and Boldness (10x vision), which affects Product and Design".
+- team wise, if we mash the feedback I think we get "Our vision for a next-gen Spreadsheet is very ambitious, and that has created stress between our values of Focus (speed) and Boldness (10x vision), which affects Product and Design.
+We all want more success.".